suzyhan/key-maker/README.md

 ## Usage

-The following video shows the web application's appearance and functionality: https://user-images.githubusercontent.com/129558186/236378741-4a0da08b-60c7-4472-adec-a17d3c15ba84.mov
+Click on the following link to view an example recording of the web application's appearance and functionality: https://user-images.githubusercontent.com/129558186/236378741-4a0da08b-60c7-4472-adec-a17d3c15ba84.mov

-Link to deployed application:
+Link to deployed application: https://suzyhan.github.io/key-maker/

 ## Credits